Spencer Steer Player Props: Reds vs. Marlins

 Spencer Steer At The Plate

+- Steer has 110 hits and an OBP of .350 to go with a slugging percentage of .461.
+All three of those stats lead Cincinnati hitters this season.

-- Among qualifying hitters in baseball, his batting average ranks 51st, his on-base percentage ranks 35th, and he is 48th in the league in slugging.
+- Among the qualified batters, he ranks 51st in batting average, while his on-base percentage ranks 39th and he is 49th in slugging.

+- Steer has picked up a hit in 70 of 111 games this season, with multiple hits 31 times.

-- In 40.0% of his games this season, Steer has picked up at least one RBI.
-In 16 of those games (14.5%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.
+- Steer has an RBI in 44 of 111 games this year, with multiple RBI in 16 of them.
+He has also driven in three or more of his team's runs in three contests.

-- In 43.6% of his games this year, he has scored at least once.
-And he's had seven games with multiple runs (6.4%).
+- He has scored in 48 of 111 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.